yash-smart/Los-Santos-Police-Department/README.md

 - **Accept/Decline Applications:** Admins can accept or decline applications based on the resume uploaded by the user.

 ### Bonus Feature: Job Application Status
-- **Job Status:** Users can see the status of their job applications, whether they have been accepted or declined by the admin and users will be notified accordingly through their Email.
+- **Job Status:** Users can see the status of their job applications, whether they have been accepted or declined by the admin and users can see the final confirmation in ##Your Jobs.

 ## Technologies Used
 - **Node.js:** Server-side JavaScript runtime.